godotengine/godot-docs/classes/class_confirmationdialog.rst

 **Inherited By:** :ref:`EditorCommandPalette<class_EditorCommandPalette>`, :ref:`EditorFileDialog<class_EditorFileDialog>`, :ref:`FileDialog<class_FileDialog>`, :ref:`ScriptCreateDialog<class_ScriptCreateDialog>`

-Dialog for confirmation of actions.
+A dialog used for confirmation of actions.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-Dialog for confirmation of actions.
-This dialog inherits from :ref:`AcceptDialog<class_AcceptDialog>`, but has by default an OK and Cancel button (in host OS order).
+A dialog used for confirmation of actions.
+This window is similar to :ref:`AcceptDialog<class_AcceptDialog>`, but pressing its Cancel button can have a different outcome from pressing the OK button.
+The order of the two buttons varies depending on the host OS.

 To get cancel action, you can use: